 How Do I Know My Maintenance Calories?

 Your body will give you the best and most accurate reflection of what is going on.
-You'll know you're at maintenance calorie levels when your average weight change stays steady from week to week.
+You'll know you're at maintenance calorie levels when your average weight change stays steady weekly.

 How To Find Your Average Weight in a Reverse Diet

-Accurately tracking your average weight is important for any weight loss, gain, or reverse diet journey.
+Accurately tracking your average weight is essential for any weight loss, gain, or reverse diet journey.
 Here are a few things to keep in mind:

-2. Make sure to take your weight before eating or drinking anything.
+- Make sure to weigh yourself before eating or drinking anything.

 If your weight has shifted up or down, make sure to take factors into account like macro consistency, stress, travel, hydration, sleep, and shifts in training.
 If all of those have remained consistent, you can consider your average weight shift (or lack thereof) as reliable and make necessary changes.